Chest tightness can be a real problem for those with lung disease. Here’s a few tips for relief.

 The feeling of tightness within the chest can be a painfully routine condition when living with COPD.
 When facing such a common occurrence, the desire for relief quickly becomes all-encompassing.
 In looking to address these symptoms in the long-term, the first step is often the hardest: quit smoking.
 Though we understand how difficult this can be, it’s incredibly important for your own longevity and quality of life.
 Compared to the first, the second step is easy: build a healthier diet and exercise.

 With these behavioral changes, it’s possible to greatly affect the pronouncement of symptoms within COPD, emphysema or pulmonary fibrosis.
 However, though these lifestyle changes can be significant, they can only go so far.
-If these changes fail to improve your quality of life in the way that you may expect, it may be time to consider stem cell therapy.
-Rather than addressing the symptoms of lung disease, stem cell therapy may directly affect disease progression and may improve quality of life.
+If these changes fail to improve your quality of life in the way that you may expect, it may be time to consider cellular therapy.
+Rather than addressing the symptoms of lung disease, cellular therapy may directly affect disease progression and may improve quality of life.